 Not a dump of every matching record — a short, ranked list of the 10–20 accounts that actually meet your criteria, with the signal and source behind each one.
 Drop them into a QBR, a pipeline review, or a call sheet.

 Filings are retrospective.
 The web isn't.
-CalliopeResearch layers real-time web research on top of the filing archive — confirm current plan docs, pull recent Schedule A updates, gather employee sentiment, triangulate what the filings don't say yet.
+CalliopeResearch layers real-time web research on top of the filing archive — confirm current plan docs, pull recent coverage updates, gather employee sentiment, triangulate what the filings don't say yet.
 The historical record and the current reality, in one answer.

 The reasoning layer is Claude.
-The domain layer is five years of benefits filings, a 31-tool reasoning graph, entity resolution logic, and ERISA-grade fee benchmarking that Calliope built from scratch.
+The domain layer is five years of the benefits market, a 49-tool reasoning graph, entity resolution logic, and ERISA-grade fee benchmarking that Calliope built from scratch.
 The model is powerful — but the analyst work is ours.

 See CalliopeResearch work against your actual book of business.
 Thirty minutes.
 Bring your hardest question.